-With Korean abbreviations, you'll be able to engage in a conversation with locals via text or chat.
+With Korean abbreviations, you’ll be able to engage in a conversation with locals via text or chat.
 But abbreviations will not be enough if you really want to build connections with them and have deeper conversations.
-So, why not try to learn Korean with Ling App?
+So, why not try to learn Korean with the Ling app?

 Treat yourself to a wide variety of engaging and meaningful Korean lessons.
 Improve your language skills to be able to learn vocabulary words, practice your pronunciation for daily speech, make sentences, understand grammar structure, and more.
 You can also learn a lot about their culture using blog posts like this because, as we all know, language and culture cannot be separated.
 You’ll know more about these words when you download the app on your iOS or Android device.